Extra, Extra, Read All About It

 Myth Three: The PROWL (Patient Reported Outcomes with LASIK) said the LASIK complication rate is 45%.

 That 45% number came from a subset, not from the actual total population.
 75 out of 550 respondents said they had no symptoms similar to the side effects reported after LASIK surgery prior to having the procedure.
 32 people from that 75 person subset reported a side effect after surgery, which is 45% of that group, but only 6% of the total respondent population.
-6 months after the procedure only 26 of those people still had symptoms, and that is less than 5% of the total group.
+6 months after the surgery only 26 of those people still had symptoms, and that is less than 5% of the total group.
 As you can see, the real numbers indicate that a very small group of patients have side effects as a result of LASIK.

 Myth Four: People are going BLIND from LASIK.